mikejturner/RunAgainPlease/README.md

 #### Multiple Variables

-If more than one variable is specified, **rap** will run calculations for all combinations.
-The combinations are based on the [cartesian product](http://en.wikipedia.org/wiki/Cartesian_product).
+If more than one variable is specified, **rap** will run calculations for all the unique combinations.

 Example: